Hidden Lake Gardens : Events

 FEBRUARY

-ACA Exhibit: Rooting Around at Lindisfane
+ACA Exhibit: Rooting Around at Lindisfarne

-February 24 - April 6, 2026 | 10:00 - 4:00 PM
+Now - April 6, 2026 | 10:00 - 4:00 PM

 Discover how creativity takes root in the natural world.
 In the fall of 2025, ACA members foraged the 80‑acre woodland of Lindisfarne Bridge in Tipton—gathering twigs, bark, stones, seeds, and other found materials much like earlier cultures once did for survival.
 But here, these natural elements fuel artistic expression.

-Each work in Rooting Around at Lindisfane incorporates materials gathered from the land, celebrating the diversity, texture, and spirit of the forest.
+Each work in Rooting Around at Lindisfarne incorporates materials gathered from the land, celebrating the diversity, texture, and spirit of the forest.
 The resulting pieces reveal how deeply art and nature intertwine when artists create directly from the world around them.
 Learn more on our Art Exhibitions page.

 Dates & Hours: